AlejandraRV91/SingleResourceProjectBackEnd/README.md

 Below is a list of the routes in the application:

 -   `GET /games`: return all the storaged games.
+-   `POST /games`: Creates a new game and stores it in the database.

+-   `GET /games/:id`: Returns details of a specific game based on its ID.

+-   `PUT /games/:id`: Updates details of a specific game based on its ID.

+-   `DELETE /games/:id`: Deletes a specific game based on its ID.

 ## Author